Yes! You CAN Work Full Time and Homeschool Your Children

 For language arts and math, we used Time4Learning, which is an internet-based curriculum.
 Time4Learning both teaches and provides learning activities, quizzes and tests.

-It allowed me to see which areas the boys sailed through and which needed a little more work or help from me.
-I don’t usually test my children, and my state doesn’t require it, but I used the Time4Learning tests to gauge their understanding of various subjects.
+I don’t usually test my children, nor does my state require it, but I used the Time4Learning tests to gauge their progress.

 My husband found a few podcasts that teach various sciences, as well.
 When we were at work the boys hooked their iPods to a speaker and listen to the lectures while doodling or taking notes.

-I’ve already mentioned the fact that we unschool some subjects, but I want to stress that our approach to homeschooling is more about learning at home and not really at all about schooling at home.
+I’ve already mentioned that we unschool some subjects, but I want to stress that our approach to homeschooling is more about learning at home and not at all about schooling at home.

-Because our focus is giving our children the freedom to learn and fostering a life-long love of learning, we realize that it is more important that they are exposed to new information and less important to recreate a traditional school environment in our home.
+Because we give our children the freedom to learn and foster a life-long love of learning, we realize it’s important that they’re exposed to new information and not important to recreate a traditional school environment in our home.

-This open-mindedness concerning our children’s education has allowed us to be more relaxed about some things that might worry other homeschooling parents.
-For instance, we know that it is not necessary for an authority figure to be present in order for a child to learn.
-In addition, people often better retain information they find out for themselves rather than information that is forced upon them.
+Our open-mindedness about our children’s education has allowed us to be more relaxed about some things that might worry other homeschooling parents.
+For instance, we know that it’s not necessary for an authority figure to be present in order for a child to learn.
+In addition, people often better retain information they find out for themselves rather than information that’s forced on them.

-Without a strict, traditional school-at-home approach, we were free to structure (or not structure!) our school day as needed to accommodate our work and extracurricular activities demands.
-This included using evenings and weekends for school as needed.
+Without a strict, traditional school-at-home approach we were free to structure (or not structure!) our school day as needed to accommodate our work and the boy’s extracurricular activities.
+This sometimes included using evenings and weekends for school.

 Working Full Time and Homeschooling – A Day in the Life

 Overall, our experience of working full-time and homeschooling was a positive one.
-Read about our day-in-the-life of working full time and homeschooling.
+Since this article is already long, I’ve written another one that shows what a day in our life looked like when I was working full-time and homeschooling.

-Check out this awesome resource – How To Work Full Time and Homeschool
+Check out this awesome resource – How To Work and Homeschool